Guided Mindful Running | Farm-to-Table Dining | Lakeshore Glamping | Forest Singletrack Trails | Restorative Yoga | Evening Campfires | Live Music

 Day 2 Friday | Trot Along the Whitefish Trail

 Any time after 7 a.m., help yourself to the breakfast buffet served at the lodge.
 After a leisurely breakfast, we meet our guides for a 30-minute drive to the trailhead.
 This first day on the trail has plenty of beautiful views looking out at Glacier National Park.
-Whitefish Trail-Spencer Loop is an out-and-back trail run ascending 2,200 feet to the top of a mountain.
+Starting at the base of Whitefish ski resort is the Danny On Trail, an out-and-back trail run ascending 2,200 feet to a mountain top.
 It looks like an imposing challenge but the trail is pretty consistently graded throughout.
 At the run’s end, we’ll return to our camp at Stillwater Landing, where you have a free afternoon to do what your heart desires: lounge by the lake, paddleboard, kayak, nap, walk in the woods, whatever!
 This afternoon we’ll also enjoy a private restorative Yin yoga class designed specifically for runners to stretch and soothe your running muscles.
 Tonight’s dinner at Stillwater Landing is a farm-to-table feast to remember, followed by a live outdoor concert on the main stage.